-John C. Dorhauer – General Minister and President (Appointed Member) is an author and theologian, currently serves as ninth General Minister and President of the United Church of Christ.
+The Rev. Dr. John C. Dorhauer, author and theologian, currently serves as ninth General Minister and President of the United Church of Christ.

-John began his ministry serving First Congregational United Church of Christ and Zion United Church of Christ in rural Missouri.
-He then served as Associate Conference Minister in the Missouri Mid-South Conference, and then Conference Minister of the Southwest Conference of the UCC prior to his election as General Minister and President.
+John began his ministry serving Zion United Church of Christ and First Congregational United Church of Christ in rural Missouri.
+He then served as Associate Conference Minister in the Missouri Mid-South Conference, followed by Conference Minister of the Southwest Conference.

-Dorhauer received a B.A. in Philosophy from Cardinal Glennon College (1983), and has a Master of Divinity degree from Eden Theological Seminary.
-John received a Doctor of Ministry degree from United Theological Seminary (2004); his area of focus — white privilege and its effects on the church.
+Dorhauer received a B.A. in Philosophy from Cardinal Glennon College and has a Master of Divinity degree from Eden Theological Seminary.
+John received a Doctor of Ministry degree from United Theological Seminary, studying White Privilege and Its Effect on the Church.